yura-chen/rpi-docker-elk/README.md

 1. Install [Docker](http://docker.io) on Raspberry Pi.
 2. Install [Docker-compose](http://docs.docker.com/compose/install/) on Raspberry Pi.
-3. Clone this repository on Raspberry Pi
+3. Clone this repository on Raspberry Pi.

+*NOTE*: Give a try to [HypriotOS](http://blog.hypriot.com/) if you want to easily install Docker on your Raspberry Pi.

 # Usage